SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/dialog-for-followups.md

 Click the arrow next to this field (![icon][img2]) to display a predefined list of follow-up types to choose from, for example, a meeting or outgoing phone call.
 You can also search for types by typing into this field.
 Here you can also use [FastSearcher][12].

 > [!NOTE]
-> It is the **Type** field which determines the type of follow-up in question, i.e. an appointment, task or phone call.
+> It is the **Type** field which determines the type of follow-up in question: appointment, task, or phone call.

 ## Video meeting